scenerystack/community/docs/reference/api/scenery/voicingManager.md

 # voicingManager

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/voicing/voicingManager.ts](https://github.com/phetsims/scenery/blob/main/js/accessibility/voicing/voicingManager.ts) for the most up-to-date information.

 ## Overview

 Uses the Web Speech API to produce speech from the browser.
 This is a prototype, DO NOT USE IN PRODUCTION CODE.